1xn/LocalTimeClock/README.md

 3. Customize the styling of the clock to match your website's design, including adjusting the font size, colors, and positioning as desired.

 4. Modify the JavaScript code to set the desired time zone for accurate local time representation.
 Replace the "Europe/Berlin" time zone with your desired time zone.
-You can find the available time zone options in the [JavaScript Time Zones](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl#time_zones) documentation.
+You can find the available time zone options in this [JavaScript Time Zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) list.

 5. Upload the modified webpage, along with the necessary script and style files, to your web server.